 Shopify Fulfillment Network

 The Shopify Fulfillment Network has fulfillment centers throughout the US and Canada.
-You can store your inventory in the options closest to your customer base to make the shipping process faster and more cost-effective.
+You can store your inventory for fulfillment strategy in the options closest to your customer base to make the shipping process faster and more cost-effective.
 The Shopify Fulfillment Network allows you to manage all your business data, including customer contact information, shipment tracking, and inventory levels.

 Red Stag Fulfillment